carlosmccosta/effective-parakeet/README.md

 ## Configuration

 The capture settings can be configured using [dynamic_reconfigure](https://wiki.ros.org/dynamic_reconfigure).

-Run [rqt_reconfigure](https://wiki.ros.org/rqt_reconfigure) to view or change the settings using a GUI.
+Use [rqt_reconfigure](https://wiki.ros.org/rqt_reconfigure) to view or change the settings using a GUI.

 ```
 rosrun rqt_reconfigure rqt_reconfigure
 ```

 The capture settings available in the `zivid_camera` node matches the settings in the Zivid API.
-To become more familiar with the available settings in Zivid, run Zivid Studio or visit the [API reference](http://www.zivid.com/software/api-documentation) of the `Settings` class.
+To become more familiar with the available settings in Zivid, run Zivid Studio or see the [API reference](http://www.zivid.com/software/api-documentation) of the `Settings` class.
 Note that the available settings will depend on which version of Zivid Core you are using.

 The `zivid_camera` node supports both single-capture and HDR-capture.
+HDR-capture works by taking several captures with different settings (for example different exposure time) and combining the captures into one high-quality point cloud.
 For more information about HDR capture, visit our [knowledge base](https://help.zivid.com) and search for HDR.

 The available capture settings are split into subtrees: